mattbellis/air_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

   * Tested the 0.8 micrometer filter for 30 minutes in the vacuum and another one sitting out in the open next to the vacuum.

 # Day 20
+  * Possibly buying or 3-D printing a case for the arduino;
+    * Printed one that was downloaded from thingiverse; turned out to be a failure of course
+    * Testing 2.5 filter;
+     * Seemed to be running a little slower?
+  * Seeing how long the vacuum can run for without breaking down;
+    * Don't remember what micron filter we used
+    * 2 and a half hours before we had to go home